Getting around India by train...

 |

-Your train, coach and berth number will be printed on your ticket.
-Reservation lists for each long-distance train are posted on the notice board at each station about two hours before departure, showing the name, age and sex of each passenger reserved in each berth in each coach - the age and sex help the ticket inspector identify that the right passenger is in the right berth.
-The reservation list for each coach will also be pasted on the train itself, next to the entrance door.
-Check to see that your name is listed.
-The system is very efficient, and the days of finding your reserved berth already occupied by several passengers are long gone.
-Pictured left, my glamorous assistant Karen demonstrates reading the reservation list next to the entrance door on the Delhi-Varanasi overnight express...
+Reservation lists for each class in each long-distance train are posted on the notice board at each station about two hours before departure, showing the name, age and sex of each passenger reserved in each berth in each coach.
+The age and sex help the ticket inspector identify that the right passenger is in the right berth.
+A reservation list for each coach also used to be pasted next to the entrance door on the train itself, but this is no longer done.

 AC1: